-In recognition of National Immunization Awareness Month in August, McFarland Clinic is sharing tips and information about vaccines for people of all ages.
-In this installment, we look at the importance of vaccines for adults.
+August is National Immunization Awareness Month, and McFarland Clinic wants to share information about vaccines for people of all ages.
+This post will share the importance of vaccines for adults.

 All adults should get an influenza (flu) vaccine each year to protect against seasonal flu.
 Some people are at high risk of serious flu complications and it is especially important these people get vaccinated.
 This includes older adults (65 and older), children younger than 5, pregnant women and people with certain long-term medical conditions like asthma, heart disease and diabetes.